kode4food/interpol/doc/Language_Reference.md

 _my_id_
 ```

-A special identifier exists called `self` that returns the current evaluation context.
+There are two special identifiers.
+The first is called `self` and it returns the current evaluation context.
+The second is called `nil` and I think you can guess what that returns.

 ### Tuples
 Tuples are like Arrays, except that they're not.
 A single element tuple is automatically exposed as an atomic Object, whereas a tuple with more than one element is exposed as an Array.
 Fortunately, Interpolation (their primary use case) doesn't care about the difference.